wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 # Hidden Knowledge

+## The Mystery of Denoise Control Knob

+Denoise on sampler is a widely used but often misunderstood parameter.

+In `WanVideo Sampler` e.g. in [wrapper](https://github.com/kijai/ComfyUI-WanVideoWrapper) workflows its function is simply to override `start_step` - it doesn't do anything else.
+It is less confusing to always set `start_step` and never touch `denoise`.

+In native Sampler the code is more nuanced.
+One bit of advice we have is

+> `denoise_strength` and steps are mutually exclusive and changing both at the same time leads to weirdness,
+> especially with the usual schedulers and small step values.

 ## 2025.11.24

 Full non-accelerated generation of AI videos delivers the greatest quality but takes a long time.